 Even if you don’t have any symptoms, an ASD or VSD is a serious medical condition.
 In life insurance circles it is referred to as “high risk.”

-An unrepaired ASD or VSD leave a person open to serious complications, the main ones being stroke, hypertrophy or Afib.
+An unrepaired ASD or VSD leaves a person open to serious complications, the main ones being stroke, hypertrophy or AFib.
+Read more in our article, or skip to the good stuff and let us customize your free quote here:

 What happens if you have a blood clot that travels from the upper right side of the heart chamber to the upper left side?
-That clot could then mix around with the oxygenated blood and become lodged in your brain.
+That clot could then mix around with the oxygenated blood and become lodged in your brain, potentially causing a mini-stroke (TIA) or a full stroke.

 An ASD or a VSD both overload the right side of the heart with blood from the left.
 So the right ventricle muscle grows in response to the added stress, increasing the blood pressure with every pump and eventually leading to right heart failure.